Suibhne mac Duinnshléibhe: Places associated with Suibhne

 Suibhne is said to have left his name to Loch Sween, and to have built Castle Sween (Scottish Gaelic: Caisteal Suibhne) which overlooks its shores in Knapdale.
-The castle is thought to date to the late 11th century.
+The castle is thought to date to the late 12th century.
 It has been described as one of the oldest stone castles in Scotland.
-The original castle was a simple enclosure, and was abandoned by the MacSweens in the 13th century.
+The original castle was a simple yet robust enclosure, and was lost to the MacSweens in the 13th century.
 The Castle underwent extensive remodelling while in the possession of the Stewart earls of Menteith.
-In 1310, it was in the possession of Sir John Menteith, when the English king Edward II granted the ancestral MacSween lands to John MacSween and his brothers.
+In 1310, it was in the possession of Sir John Menteith, when the English king Edward II granted the ancestral MacSween lands to John MacSween and his brothers, however due its steadfast occupation by Mentieth, the grant was not executed.
 The castle was finally destroyed in the mid 17th century.